nithinvodlakonda/PFZ-Prediction-System/README.md

 # Automation

-The complete prediction workflow is automated using **Apache Airflow**.
+The complete prediction workflow is automated .

 Pipeline Stages: